scikit-hep/awkward-0.x/README.rst

         print(type(err), str(err))
     # <class 'ValueError'> jagged array is not regular: different elements have different counts

-* ``copy(optional constructor arguments...)``: copy an awkward array object, non-recursively and without copying memory buffers, possibly replacing some of its parameters.
-If the class is an awkward subclass or has mix-in methods, they are propagated to the copy.
+* ``copy(optional constructor arguments...)``: copy an Awkward Array object, non-recursively and without copying memory buffers, possibly replacing some of its parameters.
+If the class is an Awkward subclass or has mix-in methods, they are propagated to the copy.

 .. code-block:: python3